flytbase/flytdocs/source/docs/FlytAPI/REST_WebsocketAPIs.rst

 ^^^^^^^^^

 This namespace is a part of the url for all other rest calls and websocket connection.
 This has to be the first rest call before any other rest call or web socket connection.
-In case of FlytSim you do not need to make this call, the username should be used as namespace.

 .. important:: Please make sure replace http with https and remove port in IP and add token in header of the REST call.